Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Case studies

 The tool used here for conducting simulations of a power system scheduling is a two-stage Stochastic Unit Commitment (SUC) model.
 The Unit Commitment is a problem of particular interest when studying the provision of frequency services, since the commitment state of synchronous generators determines the level of system inertia, the key driver of post-fault frequency evolution.

 This SUC solves an optimisation problem in which the decision variables are the commitment status (on/off) of each generator and the power output of online generators.
-The objective is to minimise the system's expected operational cost, subject to several system constraints, such as generation-demand balance, and numerous inter-temporal constraints such as start-up times or maximum ramp rates of thermal units.
-The SUC is solved with a 24h lookahead, for which it schedules the system's dispatchable generation with an hourly resolution.
+The objective is to minimise the system's expected operational cost, subject to several constraints: generation-demand balance each hour, generation limits for each unit, inter-temporal constraints such as start-up times or maximum ramp rates of thermal units, etc. (for a full description of these constraints, refer to \cite{LuisCovid}).
+The SUC is solved with a 24h lookahead, by building a forecast for demand and RES generation in the following 24h and computing the schedule for dispatchable generators with an hourly resolution.

 In order to account for the uncertainty in renewable generation, the SUC considers a number of possible realisations of the stochastic variable in the system, i.e.~RES generation.
-The infinite set of possible realisations is discretised into a representative scenario tree, in which each scenario is related to a certain probability of occurrence.
-The constraints for guaranteeing regional frequency stability deduced in this paper are implemented in the SUC developed in \cite{AlexEfficient}.
-Therefore, the frequency-constrained SUC allows to consider two main operational challenges of systems with high penetration of non-synchronous RES: uncertainty and low inertia.
+The infinite set of possible realisations is discretised into a representative scenario tree such as the one in Fig.~\ref{fig:ScenarioTree}, in which each node $n$ has a certain probability of occurrence.
+The objective function of the SUC, which is formulated as a Mixed-Integer Linear Program (MILP), is the expected operation cost over all nodes in the scenario tree:

-This SUC is formulated as a Mixed-Integer Linear Program (MILP).
-The objective function of the SUC is the expected operation cost over all nodes in the scenario tree: The sum of the operating cost $C_g$ of all thermal units at each node $n$, plus the penalties paid for load shedding, is weighted by the probability of reaching that node, $\pi(n)$.
-The operating cost of generating units $g$ is given by:
+The sum of the operating cost $C_g$ of all thermal units at each node $n$, plus the penalties paid for load shedding, is weighted by the probability of reaching that node, $\pi(n)$.
+The operating cost of a group of generating units $g$ is given by:

-Note that generating units with the same characteristics are clustered in the SUC to reduce the computational burden.
-The objective function (\ref{objectiveSUC}) is subject to several constraints, in order to correctly model the behaviour of a power system, which are omitted here as they can be found in \cite{AlexEfficient}.
+Note that generating units with the same characteristics are clustered in the SUC to reduce the computational burden, as proposed in \cite{AlexEfficient}.